youversion/yvp-swift-sdk/README.md

     }
 ```

+You'll need to store the user's access token to make some API calls, preferably in the keychain.
+Deleting or losing the access token is the same as "logging out".

 ## Fetching data for the logged-in user

 Once you have an access token (see above), you can use it like this: